Computation of minimal covariants bases for 2D coupled constitutive laws: Introduction

 The structure of 2D constitutive tensors spaces and the determination of their symmetry classes has already been considered in a previous contribution~\cite{AKO2016}.
-Among the remaining open problems is the formulation of a systematic procedure to determine a minimum generating set for either isotropic or hemitropic polynomial invariant functions on a given tensor space.
-Such a set, also known as an \emph{minimal integrity basis}, is useful for two reasons; on the one hand, every polynomial invariant can be recast as a polynomial function of these generating invariants and, on the other hand, it \emph{separates the orbits} (\textit{i.e.} sets of tensors of the same kind), which means that at least one of the generating invariants takes different values, when evaluated on two tensors which are not of the same kind.
+Among the remaining open problems is the formulation of a systematic procedure to determine a minimum integrity basis for either isotropic or hemitropic polynomial invariant functions on a given tensor space.
+Such a set is useful for two reasons; on the one hand, every polynomial invariant can be recast as a polynomial function of these generating invariants and, on the other hand, it \emph{separates the orbits} (\textit{i.e.} sets of tensors of the same kind), which means that at least one of the generating invariants takes different values, when evaluated on two tensors which are not of the same kind.
 This last property makes it possible to decide whether, or not, two tensors describe the same material up to an orthogonal transformation.

 Let us first present a quick overview of this question in the mechanical community.
 The story started in 1946 with Weyl's pioneering book~\cite{Wey1997}, from which was extracted the methods and vocabulary still used in continuum mechanics nowadays.
 It took, however, a few decades before some basic results, such as the determination of a minimal \emph{integrity basis} for a $n$-uplet of three-dimensional second-order tensors and vectors \cite{SR1958/1959,SR1962,Smi1965,Smi1971,KS1974,Riv1997}, were published.
 In these approaches, a (non necessarily minimal) generating set is obtained first, using for instance \emph{Weyl's polarization theorem}.
 In a second step, a reduction procedure is achieved, using polynomial relationships (\emph{syzygies}) between the polynomial invariants~\cite{Riv1955,Smi1994}, to eventually obtain a minimal integrity basis.
-For second-order tensors, these syzygies are essentially derived from Cayleigh-Hamilton's theorem, and are thus useless for higher order tensors.
+For second-order tensors, these syzygies are essentially derived from Cayley-Hamilton's theorem, and are thus useless for higher order tensors.
 In that case, only partial results have been obtained~\cite{SR1971,SB1997,Bet1987,Zhe1994,BH1995,ZB1995b}, until recently.